Ismaeljarias/tanstack-start-pokemon-app/README.md

 | --------------- | -------------------------------------------------------- | ----------------------------------------------------- |
 | `DATABASE_URL`  | PostgreSQL connection string `postgres://user:pass@...` | `postgres://postgres:postgres@localhost:5432/pokeapp` |
 | `POKEDEX_LIMIT` | How many Pokémon to fetch from PokéAPI during the seed   | `151`                                                 |

-> 💾 If `@prisma/client` is not installed yet (for example, before `npm install` succeeds), the app falls back to `.cache/pokemon.json` so that `npm run dev` can still boot.
-Once dependencies are installed, run `npm run db:push` to sync the real PostgreSQL database.

 ### Relevant structure